andrewasd/RedditWallPaper/README.md

 `redwall change -r earthPorn -m norway`
 returns a pic from /r/earthPorn related to norway

-you can call the match aslo without the sub
+you can call the match also without the sub
 `redwall change -m norway`
 return a pic related to norway regardless of the subreddit